 - iii.
 How rates for contracted slots are set through grants and contracts and if they are viewed by providers as a vehicle for stabilizing payments.
-Click or tap here to enter text. - b.
-Will the Lead Agency use grants or contracts for direct child care services to increase the supply or quality of specific types of care? -  No - □ Yes.
+Click or tap here to enter text. - supply or quality of specific types of care?

+No

+Yes.
 If yes, does the Lead Agency use grants or contracts to increase the supply and/or quality of child care programs serving the populations below?
 Check all that apply.